arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 ```
 ![Network settings for Modbus TCP](assets/ip-setup-opta.png)

 Finally, define the Opta™ outputs behavior in function of the temperature read from the Portenta Machine Control.
-For this, we go to the **resources tab > Relay Outputs** and we give a variable name to each relay, in this case, call them `relay_1`, 2, 3 and 4 respectively.
+For this, go to the **resources tab > Relay Outputs** and give a variable name to each relay, in this case, call them `relay_1`, 2, 3 and 4 respectively.

 ![Outputs definitions](assets/outputs-opta.png)

-The same with the LED outputs, LED1, 2, 3 and 4.
+The same with the LED outputs, `LED1`, 2, 3 and 4.

 ![LEDs definitions](assets/led-opta.png)